satyamss07/ExposureScan-Information-Leakage-Scanner/README.md

 Each scan runs in a worker thread without blocking the interface.

 # 📸 Screenshots
+UI of the tool
 ![Exposure Scan](assets/photo.jpg)

+HTML Report of the tool
 ![Exposure Scan](assets/img.jpg)

 # 📦 Installation

 ### 1. Clone repository